Greenville, South Carolina: Economy

 Greenville's economy through the late 1800s to the late 1900s was based largely on its textile manufacturing, with up to 19 mills (Note: Those 18 mills being American Spinning Company Mill No. 2, Poe Textile Mill, Union Bleachery Mill, Riverdale Mill, Monaghan Mill, Southern Weaving Mill, Woodside Mill, Carolina/Poinsett Mill, Piedmont Plush Mill, Brandon Mill, KM Fabrics Mill, Westervelt/Judson Mill, Dunean Mill, Franklin Mill, Mills Mill, McGee/Beaver Duck Mill, Camperdown Mill, Vardry Mill, and Huguenot Mill.) at one point, and because of that, the city was known as "The Textile Capital of the World" for that period.
 In the last few decades, favorable wages and tax benefits have lured foreign companies to invest heavily in the area.
 The city is the North American headquarters for Michelin, Synnex, United Community Bank, AVX Corporation, Sage Automotive Interiors, NCEES, Ameco, Southern Tide, Confluence Outdoor, JTEKT, Cleva North America, Spinx, Current Lighting Solutions, Prisma Health, and Scansource.
 In 2003, the International Center for Automotive Research was created, establishing CUICAR as the new model for automotive research.
 The Center for Emerging Technologies in mobility and energy was opened in 2011, hosting a number of companies in leading edge R&D and the headquarters for Sage Automotive.

 When the former Donaldson Air Force Base closed in 1963, the land became the South Carolina Technology and Aviation Center (SCTAC).
-SCTAC is the global home of Lockheed Martin F-16.
-Michelin, 3M, Proterra and Stevens Aerospace have major operations at the park as well.
+SCTAC is the home of the F-16 Fighting Falcon production line of Lockheed Martin.
+Michelin, 3M, PhoenixEV and Stevens Aerospace have major operations at the park as well.
 In addition, SCTAC is the home of South Carolina's world-class EV test track, the International Transportation and Innovation Center (ITIC), as well as the South Carolina Army National Guard Aviation Support Facility.